sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 16. Place the bag under UV for 20 minutes.
 The filters are now ready for transport or storage until use.

 *Preprinted labels:* => Isolde, moet hier nog info bij komen?
 *Digital cruise report file:* during the cruise, a word document is kept that records the activities per day.
-In addtion, the metadata of the samples needs to be added in the ILVO-MGL_eDNA_sample_collection
+In addtion, the metadata of the samples needs to be added in the ILVO-MGL_eDNA_sample_collection_MIMARKS.survey.water.6.0_template.xlsx to ensure all relevant metadata fields are filled in.
+This file can then directly be used for upload to Biosamples in NCBI.

 **Immediately before sampling**